Upgrade to remove ads

 Archduke Francis Ferdinand

-The heir to the throne of Austria-Hungary killed by a terrorist from Bosnia who wanted Bosnia to break away from Austria-Hungary to join Serbia.
-No one liked him anyway, though.
+heir to the throne of Austria-Hungary killed by a terrorist from Bosnia who wanted Bosnia to break away from Austria-Hungary to join Serbia.
+His assassination sparked WWI.

 Conrad von Hotzendorf

-Chief of Austrian general staff, urged an attack, on Serbia as a solution to empires slavic problem in response to the assassination of Archduke Francis Ferdinand.
+(1852-1925) Chief of the Austrian staffs who argued for an attack on Serbia in response to the assassination plot against Archduke Francis Ferdinand.

 Count Stefan Tisza